OmniNav: A Unified Framework for Prospective Exploration and Visual-Language Navigation: INTRODUCTION

 We present OmniNav, a unified embodied navigation framework that concurrently covers instruct-goal, object-goal, point-goal, and frontier-based exploration within a single architecture.
 Inspired by dual-system theory~\citep{figure2024helix,black2025pi0}, OmniNav coordinates a fast–slow system~\citep{black2025pi0}: a fast system reacts to comparatively short-horizon perception and current tasks or subtasks, generating high-precision waypoints (coordinates and orientations) to support low-latency control up to 5 Hz; a slow system deliberates over long-horizon observations and frontier cues, leveraging a VLM’s chain-of-thought~\citep{wei2022chain} to decompose complex goals and select the next subgoal and subtask.
 The two are coupled through a central memory module that uses a key–value (KV) cache to provide essential spatiotemporal context, yielding decisions that are both locally agile and globally consistent.

 OmniNav addresses the triad of real-time operation, fast–slow collaboration, and generalization.
-A lightweight flow-matching policy~\citep{bjorck2025gr00t} avoids the precision degradation and latency accumulation inherent to action discretization; fast–slow collaboration ensures exploration efficiency and trajectory coherence in long-memory scenarios; and, more importantly, training unifies large-scale generic vision–language data (captioning, referring/grounding, etc.) with multiple navigation tasks, significantly strengthening instruction following and open-vocabulary object perception to improve success rates and robustness.
-Our contributions are threefold: \begin{itemize} \item The first unified architecture to simultaneously support instruction, object, and point goals alongside frontier exploration; \item An end-to-end fast–slow coordination with central memory that reconciles low-latency control and high-level deliberation; \item A principled strategy to incorporate generic vision–language data into joint training, systematically improving cross-task and cross-environment generalization. \end{itemize} Extensive experiments set new state-of-the-art results across multiple navigation benchmarks, with real-robot deployments further validating practicality.
+A lightweight flow-matching policy~\citep{bjorck2025gr00t} avoids the precision degradation and latency accumulation inherent to action discretization; fast–slow collaboration ensures exploration efficiency and trajectory coherence in long-memory scenarios; more importantly, training unifies large-scale generic vision–language data (captioning, referring/grounding, etc.) with multiple navigation tasks, significantly strengthening instruction following and open-vocabulary object perception to improve success rates and robustness.
+Our contributions are threefold: \begin{itemize} \item A unified architecture that, under a single training framework and policy, supports multiple goal modalities (point, object, and instruction) as well as frontier-based exploration; \item An end-to-end fast–slow coordination with central memory that reconciles low-latency control and high-level deliberation; \item A principled strategy to incorporate generic vision–language data into joint training, systematically improving cross-task and cross-environment generalization. \end{itemize} Extensive experiments set new state-of-the-art results across multiple navigation benchmarks, with real-robot deployments further validating practicality.
 We contend that OmniNav charts a scalable path toward multifunctional, highly generalizable embodied navigation systems.